Chillsthrills/Caesar-cipher/README.md

 To use this app, clone this repository and use an Integrated Development Environment to test out the app.
 My recommendation is to use any of these specified in the following link: https://blog.idrsolutions.com/2015/03/the-top-11-free-ide-for-java-coding-development-programming/

-This application works with the following technologies:
+This application works with the following technologies: Java

 ## Known Bugs
 This app has no known bugs.
 In case you notice any bugs with the application, reach out to the author @pwan.wa100@gmail.com